DanielJ0131/RPSG-Game/docs/source/usage.rst

 Use the cd (Change directory) command to navigate to the directory whre your Python script is located.
 Like a folder called ``cd path/to/Examination2``:

-.. autofunction:: cd path/to/Examination2
+.. input:: cd path/to/Examination2

 To Run the python script use "python main.py" to start the game.

-.. autoexception:: python main.py
+.. input:: python main.py

 For example: